Functional Collection Programming with Semi-Ring Dictionaries: Introduction

 \section{Introduction}

 The development of domain-specific languages (DSLs) for data analytics has been an important research topic across many communities for more than 40 years.
-The DB community has produced SQL, one of the most successful DSLs, which is based on the relational model of data~\cite{rel_codd}.
-For querying against complex nested objects, the nested relational algebra~\cite{Buneman:1995:PPC:210500.210501} was introduced, which relaxes the flatness requirement.
-The PL community has been active in building language-integrated query languages~\cite{linq} and functional collection DSLs based on monad calculus~\cite{roth1988extended}.
-Finally, the HPC community has developed various linear algebra frameworks around the notion of tensors~\cite{vasilache2018tensor,Kjolstad:2017:TAC:3152284.3133901}.
+The DB community has produced SQL, one of the most successful DSLs based on the relational model of data~\cite{rel_codd}.
+For querying complex nested objects, the nested relational algebra~\cite{Buneman:1995:PPC:210500.210501} was introduced, which relaxes the flatness requirement of the relational data model.
+The PL community has built language-integrated query languages~\cite{linq} and functional collection DSLs based on monad calculus~\cite{roth1988extended}.
+Finally, the HPC community has developed various linear algebra frameworks for tensors~\cite{vasilache2018tensor,Kjolstad:2017:TAC:3152284.3133901}.

-These languages are developed in isolation, despite many similarities existing among their constructs.
-Consider sets and vectors, the main collection types behind relational and linear algebra, respectively.
-The optimization rules applicable to set union and intersection can also be applied to vector element-wise addition and multiplication:

-This is the distributivity law applied in the set semi-ring used in relational engines and respectively the sum-product semi-ring used in linear algebra packages.

-In this paper, we introduce semi-ring dictionaries, a powerful class of dictionaries that subsume collection data types such as sets, multisets, arrays, vectors, and matrices.
-The basic idea is that a dictionary with a semi-ring value domain also forms a semi-ring; thus, one can arbitrarily nest semi-ring dictionaries.
-We also present SDQL, a semi-ring dictionary-based DSL, which provides a query language that is more expressive than relational, nested relational, and linear algebra.
-SDQL unifies several optimizations such as pushing aggregates/marginalization past aggregates/products that are common in relational databases/probabilistic graphical models~\cite{abo2016faq}.
-Particularly advantageous for hybrid data analytics workloads, SDQL can also apply algebraic optimizations inside and across the boundary of different domains.